capacitor-community/native-audio/README.md

 npx cap sync
 ```

-On iOS, Android and Web, no further steps are needed.
+On iOS, Android and Web, no further steps are needed by stricly following the files location then just use the filename as *assetPath*.

 ## Configuration